celediel/DLCListEditor/README.md

 ## TODO ##

-* Open from and write to update.rpf
+* ~~Open from and write to update.rpf~~ As far as I can tell, CodeWalkers' implementation of RPF file loading depends on WinForms (seriously?), and I'm using WPF for this program, so I'm putting this feature on hold for now :(
 * Anything else I think of that I want to do

 ## Changelog ##